 - A fire in the property

-- The smell of gas
+- A strong smell of gas

-- Structural damage that urgently needs attention
+- Structural damage that requires urgent attention

 However, if the tenant refuses access or has done in the past, landlords would be well advised to apply to the court for an injunction to enter the property.